Florida's 11th Senate district

-Florida's 11th Senate District elects one member of the Florida Senate.
+Florida's 11th Senate district elects one member of the Florida Senate.
 The district consists of Citrus, Hernando, Sumter counties and part of Pasco county in the U.S. state of Florida.
-The current Senator is Republican Blaise Ingoglia.
+The current senator position is vacant.

 List of senators

 NOTE: The following Information was gathered from the Florida Senate website.
-Only records of senators from 1998-present are kept.
+Only records of senators from 1998–present are kept.

 Elections

 NOTE: The following results were gathered from the Florida Department of State.
 Uncontested election results are not provided.